Visual Turing Test: Current evaluation practices

 A large number of datasets have been annotated and generalised to benchmark performances of difference classes of algorithms to assess different vision tasks (e.g., object detection/recognition) on some image domain (e.g., scene images).

 One of the most famous datasets in computer vision is ImageNet which is used to assess the problem of object level Image classification.
 ImageNet is one of the largest annotated datasets available and has over one million images.
 The other important vision task is object detection and localisation which refers to detecting the object instance in the image and providing the bounding box coordinates around the object instance or segmenting the object.
 The most popular dataset for this task is the Pascal dataset.
 Similarly there are other datasets for specific tasks like the H3D dataset for human pose detection, Core dataset to evaluate the quality of detected object attributes such as colour, orientation, and activity.

-Having these standard datasets has helped the vision community to come up with extremely well performing algorithms for all these tasks.
+Having these standard datasets has helped the vision community to come up with well performing algorithms for all these tasks.
 The next logical step is to create a larger task encompassing of these smaller subtasks.
 Having such a task would lead to building systems that would understand images, as understanding images would inherently involve detecting objects, localising them and segmenting them.